The-Portal-Bot/Documentation/docs/hosting/docker/configuration.md

 :::caution

-Keep in mind that mongo_url by default is set to link to docker container, in case you are running it as a standalone app, you shall give the url of the mongo database
+Keep in mind that MONGO_URL by default is set to link to docker container, in case you are running it as a standalone app, you shall give the url of the mongo database.

 :::

 :::info

-Note that if you do not want to use an api, go to `Portal/src/config.command.json` and delete the command corelating to the missing api (ex. covid_193 -> corona).
+Note that if you do not want to use an API, go to `Portal/src/config.command.json` and delete the command corelating to the missing api (ex. covid_193 -> corona).

 :::